Welcome to the Division of General Surgery at UCLA

-The UCLA Department of Surgery was founded in 1948 under the leadership of Dr. William P. Longmire Jr. It has since grown to become one of the largest and most renowned surgical departments in the world.
+The Division of General Surgery has become one of the largest and most renowned surgical units in the world.
 Serving as the major academic referral center for Southern California, UCLA Health is a destination for patients with complex medical conditions requiring treatment by world-class surgeons adept at applying the very latest methods and technology.

-The UCLA Division of General Surgery, led by Dr. O. Joe Hines, interim Chief for the Department of Surgery, is staffed by 34 full-time, board-certified surgeons practicing in six distinct subspecialty areas:
+The UCLA Division of General Surgery, led by Dr. O. Joe Hines, Chair of the Department of Surgery, is staffed by full-time, board-certified surgeons organized into five sections:

 - Bariatric/Minimally Invasive Surgery – Surgery for weight loss and robotic surgery